Quantum Circuit Completeness: Extensions and Simplifications: Quantum circuits for isometries

 \begin{lemma} Let $C$ be a $\propQCiso$-circuit such that $\forall \ket \varphi \in \C^{2^n}$, $\interp{C}\ket \varphi = \ket0\otimes \ket \varphi$.
 Then:

 \end{lemma}

+\begin{proof} We prove that the above circuit necessarily is a $\propQC$-circuit together with a single qubit initialisation.
+The semantics of the $\propQC$-circuit forces it to be equivalent to a controlled circuit, which can be shown to be deletable by the qubit initialisation, thanks to Equations \eqref{axQCISOinitP} and \eqref{axQCISOinitcnot}.
+The complete proof is in \Cref{appendix:proofInitCtrl}. \end{proof}

-\begin{proof}The proof is in \Cref{appendix:proof-qciso}. \end{proof} A direct corollary of \cref{lem:InitCtrl} is the completeness of $\QCiso$ for quantum circuits with at most one initialisation.
-To show completeness of $\QCiso$ in general, we want to generalise this result to any number of qubit initialisations.
+A direct corollary of \cref{lem:InitCtrl} is the completeness of $\QCiso$ for quantum circuits with at most one initialisation.
+Notice that one can then use Lemma 17 of \cite{Staton2015algebraic} to essentially prove the completeness of $\QCiso$.
+However, as the semantics in \cite{Staton2015algebraic} is based on CPTP maps rather than isometries (so global phases should be treated carefully), and moreover the proof of this Lemma 17 is not described, we provide a direct completeness proof of $\QCiso$ in the following.

+To do so, we may want to generalise \cref{lem:InitCtrl} to any number of qubit initialisations.
 However, the proof does not generalise.
 Indeed, it relies on the fact that, semantically, the vanilla circuit of which we initialize a single qubit is necessarily of the form $\operatorname{diag}(I,U)$, with $I$ and $U$ of the same dimension, so we can start with a circuit implementing $U$ and control each of its gates to get a circuit implementing $\operatorname{diag}(I,U)$ with only controls and phases on the control wire.
 To generalise this notion to more than one qubit initialisation, where semantically we would need to implement $\operatorname{diag}(I,U)$ with $U$ of dimensions larger than $I$'s, we need a finer-grain decomposition of said matrix.
+We hence resort to the following unitary decomposition: